-Specialists: Program or subject area specialists and Education Staff Associates shall also be provided with an average of at least 45 minutes per day preparation time.
+Specialists: Program or subject area specialists will be provided the same number of 45-minute blocks per week as other elementary teachers.
+Educational Staff Associates shall be provided with an average of at least 45 minutes per day preparation time.

-Section 4.
+Section 47.
 Classroom Visitation